 Back to Our Team...

-Conductor City of Derby Youth Band (covering for Tom Jones), Junior Wind Band and Swing Band
+Conductor City of Derby Youth Band, Junior Wind Band and Intermediate Brass Ensemble

 As a teacher Alan has worked in many different schools, colleges and university faculties with a career which spans forty years as a performer, composer, conductor and teacher.
 As a player he has enjoyed travelling across America, Canada and the whole of Europe with brass bands, and also as conductor/teacher of swing bands, choirs and wind ensembles, being fortunate to play at many of Europe and America's iconic concert halls.
 For 12 years, Alan also enjoyed a playing career in the prestigious "International Staff Band" of the Salvation Army meeting many famous musicians.
 His early playing career was in theatre orchestras and travelling West End Shows, such as "Cats", “The Sound of Music” and recently in the theatre production of "Brassed Off!”